 3) Customer Acquisition Cost

-Gaining customers requires a certain financial investment.
-Your budgetary number for how much you spend to acquire a customer is known as the “customer acquisition cost” (CAC).
+It costs money to acquire customers.
+How much it costs to acquire a is known as the “customer acquisition cost” (CAC).
 The initial cost per customer should be less than the profit made once they’re converted (or be lower than LTV if you know it).

 The goal here is to perfect your processes so you minimize your expenditures and time, thereby maximizing your profits.